Wrinkling and Haefliger structures: Introduction

-This result is a more functorial incarnation of Theorem \ref{thm:wrinklingEtale}.
-It is then immediate that: \begin{corollary} Let $M$ be a manifold of dimension $m\leq n$.
-The scanning map
+By taking $M = \{*\}$ we obtain the following result.
+It is a more functorial incarnation of \cref{thm:wrinklingMicro}. \begin{restatable}{cor}{classifyingSpaceConnectivity} Let $\SR$ be an open and $\Diff$-invariant relation of dimension $n$.
+Then, the map $B\GammaR \rightarrow B\GammaR^f$ is $n$-connected. \end{restatable}

-is $(n-m)$-connected. \end{corollary} We think of the domain as the space of so-called \textbf{principal $\GammaR$-bundles} on $M$.
-These are introduced in Definition \ref{def:cocycle} but for now the reader can think of them as singular foliations on $M$ with transverse $\SR$-geometry.
-The target is the formal analogue.

-\begin{remark} In the contact and symplectic settings better connectivity statements are known.
-The reason is that these geometries exhibit Moser stability, have large automorphism groups, and both stabilise (upon multiplying by $\R$) to geometries (even-contact and odd-symplectic) that abide by the $h$-principle and that correspond precisely to line fields with transverse contact/symplectic structure.
-This is extremely special.
-Our expectation, which we aim to tackle in future work, is that the connectivity of Theorem \ref{thm:classifyingSpaceConnectivity} is sharp for most relations $\SR$.
-In fact, we expect the $n$th homotopy group of $B\GammaR$ to be very large (uncountable).

-McDuff proved in \cite{McDuff87} that one can obtain $(n+1)$-connectivity (i.e. one more than Theorem \ref{thm:classifyingSpaceConnectivity}) for the map $\GammaR \rightarrow \GammaR^f$ when $\SR$ is the relation defining contact and symplectic structures.
-Recently, this was improved to $n+2$, in the contact case, by Nariman \cite{Nar}. $\bullet$ \end{remark}
+\begin{remark} In the contact and symplectic settings better connectivity statements are known: McDuff proved in \cite{McDuff87} that one obtains $(n+1)$-connectivity in \cref{thm:classifyingSpaceConnectivity} when $\SR$ is the relation defining either contact or symplectic structures.
+Recently, this was improved to $n+2$ by Nariman~\cite{Nar} in the contact case.
+This depends on both geometries exhibiting Moser stability and having large automorphism groups.

-A crucial point about Corollary \ref{cor:cocycleConnectivityEtale} is that families in $\Maps(M,B\GammaR)$ are continuous in the \'etale sense.
-However, it is also natural to consider families of $\GammaR$-principal bundles that vary continuously with respect to the Whitney topology.
-These correspond to maps into a space that we denote by $\Maps^\Whitney(M,B\GammaR)$.
-These turn out to be much more flexible: \begin{theorem} Let $M$ be a manifold of dimension $m\leq n$.
-The scanning map